Wribbe/crafting_interpreters/docs/5_representing_code.md

 *AST* -- _abstract_ syntax tree, does not include productions not needed later.
 *parse tree*  -- every single production becomes a tree-node.

+## Metaprogramming the trees

+Tedious to write all the classes -> generate them.